hernancerm/bareline.nvim/README.md

 },
 ```

-The function `require("barelilne").setup({config})` needs to be called for Bareline to draw the
+The function `require("barelilne").setup()` needs to be called for Bareline to draw the statusline.
-statusline.
 Lazy.nvim does this automatically using the snippet above.

 ## Default config